aabaou/agile_erp/scripts/drupal/README.md

 ## Use of the ckeditor.sh script <a id="ckeditor.sh"></a>

-To use this script, you must be in the web directory of your project.
+To use this script, you must be in the web directory of your project as **www-data**.

 To run the script, run the command:
 - `../scripts/drupal/ckeditor.sh`